Thought Catalog

-Thought Catalog is a website founded in 2010 by American entrepreneur and media strategist Chris Lavergne.
-Owned by The Thought & Expression Company, the site attracted 6.6 million monthly unique visitors as of 2023.
+Thought Catalog is a website founded in 2010 by American entrepreneur and media strategist Chris Lavergne owned by The Thought & Expression Company.

 The site's founder, Chris Lavergne, registered the domain name in 2008, and began working on the site while a marketing strategist at Warner Bros.
 Records.
 Thought Catalog started publishing on February 1, 2010.
-By 2012, Thought Catalog was attracting 2.5 million unique visitors per month, and began to attract many millennial readers, with nearly three-quarters of the site's audience falling into the 21- to 34-year-old demographic.
+By 2012, Thought Catalog began to attract many millennial readers, with nearly three-quarters of the site's audience falling into the 21- to 34-year-old demographic.

 The site is based on a semi-open model, employing staff and freelance writers while also taking submissions for publication.
 Thought Catalog receives between 100 and 500 pieces a day via the submission form.

 In July 2014 Thought Catalog was drawing more than 34 million unique visitors per month, with much of the traffic due to social sharing.
 Thought Catalog earns revenue from branded content and banner ads, with the Wall Street Journal featuring the site on its list of "Sponsored Content That Buzzed In 2014."

 Books

-Thought Catalog launched Thought Catalog Books with four original e-books priced from $2.99 to $4.99.
-As of June 2015, the imprint accepts manuscripts from their active contributors and from unaffiliated authors, some with agents, some without.
+Thought Catalog launched Thought Catalog Books in 2012 with four e-books.
+The imprint accepts manuscripts from their active contributors and from unaffiliated authors, some with agents, some without.
 They publish both eBooks and print books.
 In September 2014, Thought Catalog Books and UTA sold the rights to The Tracking of a Russian Spy, by Mitch Swenson, to StudioCanal.
 The imprint published Prozac Nation author Elizabeth Wurtzel’s book Creatocracy in early 2015.

 Content

 Thought Catalog’s content, which includes listicles, essays, and think pieces, has been noted for its "millennial" voice.
-Many well-known authors have contributed to the site including Simon Critchley, Elizabeth Wurtzel, Tao Lin, Nick Mullen, Robert Greene, James Altucher, Mélanie Berliet, Gavin McInnes and Tim Ferriss, in addition to previously unpublished essayists.
+Authors including Simon Critchley, Elizabeth Wurtzel, Tao Lin, Nick Mullen, Robert Greene, James Altucher, Mélanie Berliet, Gavin McInnes and Tim Ferriss have contributed to the site, in addition to previously unpublished essayists.
 These entailed co-publisher Brandon Scott Gorrell, conversational columnist Chelsea Fagan, technology and gaming writer Josh Liburdi, and Avery Hopwood Award-Winning Poet Jennifer Sussex.

 Early on, the site was known for publishing alternative literature, with Tao Lin as a regular contributor.
 Later, it became associated with a personal, confessional style.